HalaAlkhatib-81/HalaAlkhatib-81.github.io/README.md

 ## About Me
 Welcome to my portfolio!
 I'm a passionate and curious third-year Computer Science student at Universitat Politècnica de Catalunya (UPC) specializing in Computing.
-I'm especially interested in **Artificial Intelligence**, **Data Science**, and **Software Development**.
+I'm especially interested in **Data Science** and **Software Development**.

 I'm always eager to learn and take on new challenges, both independently and in team environments.
 My goal is to grow professionally while applying my skills to impactful and meaningful projects.
 I thrive when learning something new, especially in fast-moving, innovative fields.

+---

+## Education

+**BSc in Computer Science (specialization in Computing)**
+Universitat Politècnica de Catalunya (UPC)
+📍 2022 – Present

 ---